morteng/aitools_server/README.md

 <a href="aitools/aitools_client_fluffy_zoomedout.jpg"><img align="top" src="aitools/aitools_client_fluffy_zoomedout.jpg" width=400></a>

 **Note:**  This repository was deleted and replaced with the [AUTOMATIC1111/stable-diffusion-webui](github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-AMD-GPUs) fork Sept 19th 2022, it has completely replaced the original AI Tools backend server.

 # Latest server changes (Oct 28th, 2022)
-* Note, AUTOMATIC1111 now has partially done API support, yay.
-I plan to switch-over to it when it's mature enough.
+* Added background removal (creates an alpha mask around the subject with ai)
+* Versioned to 0.27 (requires client 0.49 to use latest features)

 ## Installation and Running (modified from [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki) docs)